 Tips and Recipe FAQ:

 Most people will use kidney beans for chili.
-You can use canned or cook dried kidney beans.
-(If you use canned, be sure to rinse your beans in a colandar first.)
+You can use canned or cooked dried kidney beans.
+(If you use canned, be sure to rinse your beans in a colander first.)

 This chili will keep up to 4 days in the refrigerator.
 Store it in an air-tight container.